 You’re probably wondering how Riverdale ties into this design, so let me stop rambling and get to the point.
 Elizabeth “Betty” Cooper and Jughead Jones.
 They are my absolute favorites from this series.
 Their determination to solve mysteries and save lives at any cost kept me wanting more and more.
 While these two characters grabbed my attention in every episode, that wasn’t the only thing that piqued my interest.

-When I set out to plan this design, I knew I wanted a boyfriend-style sweater with a subtle play on texture, which is usually my signature go to.
+When I set out to plan this design, I knew I wanted a boyfriend-style sweater with a subtle play on texture, which is usually my signature go-to.
 The name of this sweater also was a play on both of my favorite characters from the Riverdale series and the type of design it was going to be.
-Although boyfriend sweaters tend to be oversized, I wanted to add some sort of shaping to the bottom, especially knowing how crochet tends to stretch overtime.
+Although boyfriend sweaters tend to be oversized, I wanted to add some sort of shaping to the bottom, especially knowing how crochet tends to stretch over time.
 With those aspects in mind, I played around with stitch combos and went with the one that I felt would exhibit this design in the best way possible.
-The boat-neck was actually a last minute idea.
-I had the idea of designing this sweater with a turtleneck, but instead went for a less wintery option.
+The boat-neck was actually a last-minute idea.
+I had the idea of designing this sweater with a turtleneck but instead went for a less wintery option.
 I also used a cotton blend DK/ light worsted yarn that would give me a great drape.
-I find that textured stitches works well with finer yarns and create really warm sweaters without the bulk.
+I find that textured stitches work well with finer yarns and create really warm sweaters without the bulk.